LLM Model Comparison — May 2026

 Which LLM is best for code generation?

-How do I choose between Claude, GPT-4, and Gemini?
+How do I choose between Claude, GPT-4o, and Gemini?

-Choose Claude for code generation, long documents, and nuanced instruction following.
-Choose GPT-4o for multimodal tasks and broad general knowledge.
-Choose Gemini for massive context windows (1M+ tokens) and tight Google Cloud integration.
+Choose Claude Sonnet 4.6 for code generation, long documents, and nuanced instruction following.
+Choose GPT-4o for cost-effective multimodal tasks and broad general knowledge.
+Choose Gemini 2.5 for massive context windows (1M+ tokens) and Google Cloud integration.
 Each excels in different areas.

 Related Guides